-For digital photography, multiple or double exposure can be created in camera or in app like photoshop.
+For digital photography, multiple or double exposure can be created in-camera or with editing programs like Photoshop.
 If you're using actual film, the photographer would have to expose the same part of the film twice, where the second image is being superimposed on the first one.

 But by masking certain sections of the shot with mattes, two or more images can be combined into a single shot.
 This requires masking certain areas of the film to control which parts of the image are exposed and when.

 For a complete breakdown of exposure in photography and film, grab our FREE ebook: The Ultimate Guide to Exposure.

 Free downloadable bonus

 Ultimate Guide to Exposure